Glan, Sarangani: History

 These were the first Sacadas who built the town Glan.
-Later, Mr. Tranquilino Ruiz was assigned as Colony Supervisor around year 1917 in Glan.
+Later, Tranquilino Ruiz was assigned as Colony Supervisor around 1917 in Glan.

 Heritage Town

 The municipality is classified by members of the National Commission for Culture and the Arts as a heritage town.
 However, no ordinance or law has yet to be legislated for protection of Glan's heritage structures and colonial roads.
 A Vigan-type ordinance has been suggested by the Heritage Conservation Society, so that the town may be added to the Philippines UNESCO Tentative List in the future.